 I am about to head into the kitchen to make Saturday Pancakes (on a Tuesday) but before I do I have a friend I’d like you to meet.
 He’s tiny, versatile and has earned front and center status in my kitchen.
 Say hello to Mr. Chia!

 There is evidence that chia was first used as a food as early as 3500 B.C.
-So why this nutrient-dense super food is just going mainstream in the American diet boggled me until I watched this video.
-It’s a shame that it’s just been “rediscovered”—because we’ve really been missing out and here’s why.
-In just two tablespoons (your daily requirement) you get:
+So why this nutrient-dense superfood is just now going mainstream in America boggled me—until I watched this video.
+It’s a shame that chia has just been “rediscovered” because we’ve really been missing out, and here’s why.

 - Over 4g of PROTEIN

 - 4g of soluble FIBER—that’s approximately 28% of your daily requirement

 - 205 mg of CALCIUM—that’s equal to one ounce of cheese or two cups cooked broccoli